top of page

 Jessica Cottis has undertaken Executive Leadership studies at Cornell University and Saïd Business School, University of Oxford.

-She resides in Stockholm and London, and outside of music pursues her passion for butterflies all over the world.
+She resides in Stockholm, and outside of music pursues her passion for butterflies all over the world.

 bottom of page